 Car title loans are more expensive than most other loans, there is no getting around that fact.
-Even the best car title loans usually cost more, much more, to repay than most other loans.
-This doesn’t mean you can’t find an affordable title loan.
+Even the best car title loans usually cost more, sometimes much more, to repay than most other loans.
+This doesn’t mean you can’t find an affordable car title loan.

 Why?
 What will happen if you try to use a title loan as a long term solution?
 Then answer is simple.
 Title loans have high interest rates when compared to other forms of credit.